ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/11563671">4sbet1</a></p>

 To be honest, I thought it was a really interesting challenge!

-At the same time, I felt a lot of pressure—considering the obligation to keep so many amazing custom / collab songs confidential until the end, and the responsibility to provide maps that live up to their difficulty and quality...
+At the same time, I felt a lot of pressure — considering the obligation to keep so many amazing custom/collab songs confidential until the end, and the responsibility to provide maps that live up to their difficulty and quality...

-Also, in order to use each custom / collab song in the most optimal way, it was necessary to analyze the elements of each song and each slot in every round and assign them appropriately.
-The process of trial and error, rearranging the slots to find the right balance, felt like solving a puzzle—it was genuinely fun.
+Also, in order to use each custom/collab song in the most optimal way, it was necessary to analyze the elements of each song and each slot in every round and assign them appropriately.
+The process of trial and error, rearranging the slots to find the right balance, felt like solving a puzzle — it was genuinely fun.

-(By the way, I’m not a top player… I was already an old man two years ago!)
+(By the way, I'm not a top player...
+I was already an old man two years ago!)

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/6177263" style="background-image: url('/wiki/shared/avatars/Kasumi-sama.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/6177263">Kasumi-sama</a></p>

-This edition of EGTS has been the first one to involve so many Japanese users in the mapping and playtesting team, thanks to your efforts and ekumea1123's effort.
-How was the ambience like in such a staffing team, that had two very different languages being spoken, as well as vastly different cultures over the game.
+This edition of EGTS has been the first one to involve so many Japanese users in the mapping and playtesting team, thanks to your and ekumea1123's effort.
+How was the ambience like in such a staffing team, that had two very different languages being spoken, as well as vastly different cultures over the game?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11563671" style="background-image: url('/wiki/shared/avatars/4sbet1.jpg')"></a>